discord-net/Discord.Net/docs/guides/deployment/deployment.md

-remote machine or for sharing with another user - you may want to publish the application; in other words, to create a self-contained package without installing the dependencies and the runtime on the target machine.
+remote machine or for sharing with another user - you may want to publish the application; in other words, to create a self-contained package without installing the dependencies and the runtime on the target platform.

 ### Framework-dependent Deployment